Is infrared heating safe?

 A kettle, for example, typically has a watt density of between 15 – 30 watts per cm2.
 The skin cannot absorb and conduct away this level of energy and consequently scalds on the area of contact.
 Yet, both the Herschel IR panel and the kettle are close to 100C.

 Warning: Please note that prolonged contact with any heater, Herschel included, will result in injury.
 Please also note that the Herschel IR space heating range (Advantage, Aspect and IPR4) all utilise Ceramic elements which run at far higher temperatures and would cause immediate injury if touched.
+Similarly, the Krystal range and all other space heaters must not be touched.
 These heaters must always be mounted in accordance with our instructions & never be touched when switched on or for 30 minutes after use.